 - Link to pages which actually add value and cover the topic very well.

-- Link to successful blogs having good PR.
+- Link to articles having good page authority or domain authority.

 - Link to the bloggers in your network or in your niche, helping you to create a community with fellow bloggers.